NCAA Division I: Scholarships

 Division I FCS schools are currently restricted to giving financial assistance amounting to 63 full scholarships.
 As FCS football is an "equivalency" sport (as opposed to the "head-count" status of FBS football), Championship Subdivision schools may divide their allotment into partial scholarships.
 However, FCS schools may only have 85 players receiving any sort of athletic financial aid for football—the same numeric limit as FBS schools.
 Because of competitive forces, however, a substantial number of players in Championship Subdivision programs are on full scholarships.
-Another difference is that FCS schools no longer have a limit on the number of new players that can be provided with financial aid in a given season, while FBS schools are limited to 25 such additions per season.
+A former difference was that FCS schools had a limit of 30 players that could be provided with financial aid in a given season, while FBS schools were limited to 25 such additions per season.
+These limits were suspended in 2020 before being completely eliminated for both subdivisions in 2023.
 Finally, FCS schools are limited to 95 individuals participating in preseason practices, as opposed to 105 at FBS schools (the three service academies that play FBS football are exempt from preseason practice player limits by NCAA rule).

 A few Championship Subdivision conferences are composed of schools that offer no athletic scholarships at all, most notably the Ivy League and the Pioneer Football League (PFL), a football-only conference.
 The Ivy League allows no athletic scholarships at all, while the PFL consists of schools that offer scholarships in other sports but choose not to take on the expense of a scholarship football program.
 The Northeast Conference also sponsored non-scholarship football, but began offering a maximum of 30 full scholarship equivalents in 2006, which grew to 40 in 2011 after a later vote of the league's school presidents and athletic directors and has since increased to 45.
 The Patriot League only began awarding football scholarships in the 2013 season, with the first scholarships awarded only to incoming freshmen.
 Before the conference began its transition to scholarship football, athletes receiving scholarships in other sports were ineligible to play football for member schools.
 Since the completion of the transition with the 2016 season, member schools have been allowed up to 60 full scholarship equivalents.